 This tent will work great as a simple structure for a few nights but simply doesn’t have the comfort or weather resistance of most ultralight tents on the market.
 It’s a tight squeeze for two, and some would say it’s flat-out not doable for more than one person.

-The tent holds up well in the wind, a bit surprising considering it solely relies on your trekking poles and a few stakes to hold up, but on warmer nights, there is no mesh underbelly to expose, and you’ll wake up soaked in condensation.
+The tent holds up well in the wind, a bit surprising considering it solely relies on your trekking poles and a few stakes to hold up.
+On warmer nights, there is no mesh underbelly to expose, and you’ll wake up soaked in condensation, a real downside to single wall tents.

 Trekkers who already wander with poles and don’t demand much out of their tents won’t find a more lightweight option anywhere near this price range, but make sure you understand the limitations of this tent before taking your decision.